 The fact that Garmin wants the Edge 130 Plus to be also a good training bike computer can be seen in that they want it to be compatible with smart trainers through ANT+.

 The previous Garmin Edge 130 already allowed us to receive cadence, speed and power data from the trainer (in short it is nothing more than information from external sensors), but what we can do now is to control the resistance of the trainer, provided it is smart.

-But it is not only to control the resistance to increase or decrease the training difficulty, it is that when combined with said interval workouts you will be able to perform them and the Edge 130 Plus will “order” the trainer to change the resistance as we progress through the different phases of that workout.
+But it's not just about controlling the resistance to increase or decrease the difficulty of the workout, it's that by combining it with the workout tracking I mentioned earlier, 1TP10You can do interval workouts on the trainer and the Edge 130 Plus will "command" the trainer to change the resistance as you go through the different phases of the workout.

 The latest feature is the addition of the internal accelerometer, which allows it to have the incident alert.
 If your device detects a sharp deceleration, it will send a SOS message automatically and independently, as long as you carry your mobile phone with you.